You’re near the next area. You know what’s behind you, the enemy patrol routes, and timings have been noted. You’re good to go.

 The alarms blare.
 Your shoulders droop.
 A light sigh.
 You could reset it…but no.

 GO LOUD.
 The assault rifle comes out and you fight your way through until things settle down again.

-Unless I’m particularly hell bent on a completely stealth play-through this is how stealth games usually pan out for.
+Unless I’m particularly hell bent on a completely stealth play-through this is how stealth games usually pan out.
 In particular, MGSV and the last two Splinter Cell’s allowed me to effectively kick off and become a one man army when being an invisible ninja failed me.

 Alien: Isolation is not like these games.
-Having a central enemy that you cannot kill under any circumstances (I tried) will do that.
+Having a central enemy that you cannot kill under any circumstances will do that.